Call now in confidence immediate help & advice 24/7

 Detox in alcohol rehab is an essential process to help the body recover from its physical addiction: allowing individuals to taper their consumption slowly with the help of medications.

-Depending on how severe your alcohol addiction is and how much you’ve been used to drinking, you could spend anywhere between 7-14 days in detox.
+Depending on how severe your alcohol addiction is and how much you’ve been used to drinking, you could spend anywhere between 7-14 days in alcohol detox.

 After alleviating your withdrawal symptoms and stabilising physically, you’ll progress on to the therapeutic section of alcohol rehab.